iyobo/jollofjs/packages/isvalid/README.md

         schema: { … }
     }

-The `unique` validator does a deep comparison on `Object`s and `Array`s.
+> The `unique` validator does a deep comparison on objects and arrays.

 #### String Validators

 Strings has one validator besides the common validators.

-##### Trim Validator
+##### `trim` Validator
 Type: `Boolean`

 This does not do any actual validation.
 Instead it trims the input string in both ends - before any other validators are checked.
-Use this to make any unforeseen white spaces by the user be automatically removed before any other validation is done.
+Use this to remove any unforeseen white spaces - added by the user - before any other validation is done.

-##### Match Validator
+##### `match` Validator
 Type: `RegExp`

 This ensures that a string can be matched against a regular expression.
 The validator sends an error to the callback if the string does not match the pattern.